 In medieval music, a lacuna is a gap or missing section in a particular manuscript.
 Under the artistic direction of Sven Edward Olbash, Lacuna Arts bridges the gap between large community choirs and small professional choruses in the San Francisco Bay Area.
 We believe that the process of rehearsing serious music is fun, and that performing at a high level of excellence is its own reward.

-Rehearsals are either Monday or Wednesday evenings in the Pacific Heights neighborhood of San Francisco.
+Rehearsals are Monday evenings in the Pacific Heights neighborhood of San Francisco.

 For those wanting to learn more about reading music, vocal technique, and performance practice, we offer a number of choral workshops throughout the year.
 Workshops do not require an audition and are open to the public.
 Participating in one of our workshops is a great way to supplement your choral singing experience or to prepare for an audition.